sun-mc-dev/oumprofile/README.md

 # Name of the default profile created on first join
 default-profile-name: "default"

+# Capture existing player inventory and state into the default profile on first join
+capture-existing-on-first-join: true

 # Global date format pattern
 date-format: "yyyy-MM-dd HH:mm"